jessicarush/javascript-notes/google_maps_api.md

 # Google Maps Javascript API

-This API now requires that you create a billing account and obtain an API key.
-At the time of this writing (August 21, 2019), Google states that you can use [$200 worth of API calls per month for free](https://cloud.google.com/maps-platform/pricing/sheet/) but, they need your billing information to ensure you're not a robot.
+The [Google maps platform](https://mapsplatform.google.com/) API now requires that you create a billing account and obtain an API key.
+At the time of this writing (August 21, 2019), Google states that you can use [$200 worth of API calls per month for free](https://cloud.google.com/maps-platform/pricing/) but, they need your billing information to ensure you're not a robot.

 ## Table of Contents